JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   save separate classes in different files, refactor large classes, declare top-level functions in different files, and so on.

 Build reports also show the Kotlin version used in the project.
-In addition, starting with Kotlin 1.9.0, you can see whether the current or the [K2 compiler](#the-new-kotlin-compiler) was used to compile the code in your [Gradle build scans](https://scans.gradle.com/).
+In addition, starting with Kotlin 1.9.0, you can see which compiler was used to compile the code in your [Gradle build scans](https://scans.gradle.com/).

 Learn [how to read build reports](https://blog.jetbrains.com/kotlin/2022/06/introducing-kotlin-build-reports/#how_to_read_build_reports) and about [how JetBrains uses build reports](https://blog.jetbrains.com/kotlin/2022/06/introducing-kotlin-build-reports/#how_we_use_build_reports_in_jetbrains).